This strand of our COMPASS programme focuses on nurturing craft curators at a crucial time in their careers.

 Location:

-Elizabeth Ann Day, Kate Pickering, Scott Smith and Laura Wilson.
+Elizabeth Ann Day, Kate Pickering, Scott Smith and Laura Wilson each bring a wealth of creative experience and passion for connecting audiences with Scottish contemporary craft.

 After our ‘Sustaining Curatorial Careers Research’ report by Dr Stacey Hunter was published in April 2022, Craft Scotland developed a new strand of our learning and development programme COMPASS, specifically for craft curators.